good-loop/doc/pages/policy/staff-perks.md

  - Loyalty bonus: 1 week extra paid leave after 3 years of service, and every year afterwards.
 3 weeks extra paid leave after 5 years of service.
  - Meaningful work!
 Your job has a real positive impact on the world.

-If you have ideas for making Good-Loop an even better place to work -- please say so.
+If you have ideas for making Good-Loop a better place to work -- please say so.

 ## Edinburgh Office